 The Franck–Hertz experiment, a pillar of quantum mechanics, is presented to the German Physical Society.

 On April 24, in the year 1914, The Franck–Hertz experiment, a pillar of quantum mechanics, is presented to the German Physical Society.
-This event is recorded as a Historical Events event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Historical Events event in the history of April 24, one of 380 recorded events on this date across all of history.

 Key Facts